mickgraham/google-cybersecurity-professional-certificate/1. Foundations of Cybersecurity/Module 2 - The Evolution of Cybersecurity/README.md

 A hacker is any person who uses computers to gain access to computer systems, networks, or data.
 They can be beginner or advanced technology professionals who use their skills for a variety of reasons.
 There are three main categories of hackers:

 * **Authorized hackers** are also called ethical hackers.
 They follow a code of ethics and adhere to the law to conduct organizational risk evaluations.
 They are motivated to safeguard people and organizations from malicious threat actors.
 * **Semi-authorized hackers** are considered researchers.
-They search for vulnerabilities but don’t take advantage of the vulnerabilities they find.
+They search for vulnerabilities but don't take advantage of the vulnerabilities they find.
 * **Unauthorized hackers** are also called unethical hackers.
 They are malicious threat actors who do not follow or respect the law.
 Their goal is to collect and sell confidential data for financial gain.

 **Note:** There are multiple hacker types that fall into one or more of these three categories.